As an Amazon Associate I earn from qualifying purchases.

 Below, you’ll find the five best baby bottles for acid reflux.
 In addition to reviewing the top five, I have also pick my favorite.

 Dr. Brown’s Natural Flow Bottles feature a unique vent system that helps remove air from milk and formula.
-The company says that doing so increases the likelihood that your child absorbs essential vitamins.
+The company says that doing so increases the likelihood that your child absorbs essential vitamins, which is top of mind for every parent.
 Dr. Brown also says that this product can help reduce feeding problems, such as:

 Dr. Brown offers either single bottles or packs of six.
 Each bottle weighs roughly 3.7 ounces.
 The product is plastic, although it does not contain any phthalates.
 The bottles are also unique because of their narrow design and positive pressure flow system.
 The pressure system creates vacuum free feeding that replicates breastfeeding.